vasantchaitanyamahipala/custom_llm/README.md

     Python 3.10 or later.
     Node.js and npm (for the frontend).
     Git for version control.
+Set Up the OpenAI API Key

+    Obtain your OpenAI API key from the OpenAI API platform.
+    Export the API key as an environment variable

+export OPENAI_API_KEY=your_api_key_here

+Replace your_api_key_here with your actual API key.
+The application will automatically read the API key from the environment.
+Ensure that the key is secure and not hardcoded into the codebase.

 1. Clone the Repository
      git clone https://github.com/vasantchaitanyamahipala/custom_llm.git